 If you can't open an account, keep any money you can save up with someone you trust.

-Read Related: 30 Signs of Emotional Abuse
+Read Related: 12 Surprising Signs of Verbal Abuse

 Earn extra money however you can — even a little income here and there can build up over time to help you seek assistance when you might need it.